django-extensions/django-extensions/docs/command_extensions.rst

 * :doc:`shell_plus` - An enhanced version of the Django shell.
 It will autoload all your models making it easy to work with the ORM right away.

-* *admin_generator* - Generate automatic Django Admin classes by providing an app name.
+* :doc:`admin_generator` - Generate automatic Django Admin classes by providing an app name.
 Outputs source code at STDOUT.

 * *clean_pyc* - Remove all python bytecode compiled files from the project